Skip to main content

 The issue, though, was this: I didn’t think of myself or my church leaders as business management material.

-I want to help church leadership right this wrong by laying out exactly what you need to do to shift your thinking about church business management.
+I want to help church leadership shift your thinking about church business management.
 At the end of the day, whether we like it or not, running a church or nonprofit is still running a business, just with some tweaks here and there.

 Let’s start by defining all of our terms and then start getting you to think about church management from a different point of view so you can lead your local church effectively.